 Girl, I Want You / Endless Dream - 7" - 1967

-A mint copy of this insanely obscure psych nugget would probably set you back a few thousand bucks if you managed to track down a copy.
-What little is known about the record comes from a YouTube po...
+A mint copy of this insanely obscure psych nugget would probably set you back a few thousand bucks if you managed to track one down.
+What little is known about the record comes from a YouTube post ...

 ||The Ugly Ducklings:|

 Postman's Fancy / Not for Long - 7" - 1967

 The Ugly Ducklings' fourth single saw them dabbling in psychedelia to limited success.
 The b-side, 'Not for Long', is the better of the two tracks here, a summery slice of pop existentialism, languor...

 Carnivals and Cotton Candy / Peter Zeus - 7" - 1967

 The Sault Ste.
 Marie-based Amen - weekly regulars at their local Teen Centre - spent much of 1966 toiling about northern Ontario, venturing as far as Lakehead University in Thunder Bay as well as to ...